 Just like any other tool, when marketing automation first came out, it was expensive.
-Since then, prices have gone south as the number of adopters have gone up.
+Since then, prices have gone south as the number of adopters has gone up.
 Not only that, there are a lot more marketing automation vendors out there than there were 5 years back.
 Marketing automation is sold as a SaaS product.
 You pay monthly fees to use it, so it should not burn a hole in your pocket.

 In fact, with CMOs allocating more budget for technology, and automation price rates going down, you can take up this opportunity to finally invest in the marketing automation software of your dreams.
 Don’t go by the big names in the market because it might or might not be a good fit for your company.
 Seek a tool that fits your needs.
-You will probably get a good service at a much lower cost.
+You will probably get good service at a much lower cost.

 Lack of In-house Resources